 Most optimisers naturally begin with low hanging fruit, fixing the obvious deficiencies first.
 Once these are resolved it becomes progressively more difficult to achieve significant uplifts without first obtaining insights from users or other sources of qualitative and quantitative data.
-Fixing things that are broken may give optimisers false confidence in their ability as people like to take the credit for improvements even if they are simple changes.
+Fixing things that are broken gives optimisers false confidence in their ability.
+People like to take the credit for improvements even if they are simple changes.

 The Dunning-Kruger effect should remind us not to get too confident about our abilities.
 Optimisation is a complex and never-ending process that requires a structured approach and collaboration to share knowledge and to learn from our mistakes.
 The fact that the majority of experiments often fail to result in any significant uplift in the conversion rate demonstrates how difficult it is to predict how changes to a website will influence visitor behaviour.

 To avoid falling into the trap of the Dunning-Kruger effect encourage a culture of experimentation and evidence based optimisation.
 Focus on learning from experiments, whether they generate an uplift or not and avoid placing too much value on your own ideas (not invented here bias).
-Evaluate all tests equally so that you explore whether changes (positive or negative) are responsible for the difference in the success metric.
+Evaluate all tests equally.
+Explore whether changes (positive or negative) are responsible for the difference in the success metric.

 Over 300 tools reviewed – Digital Marketing Toolbox.